 11. On Her Majesty’s Secret Service (1969)

 You may have noticed a theme on this list: Plenty of Bond movies have a great and game lead player, only let him down with meh material.
 (Meh-terial?)
 Well, this one gives us the flip side.
-One-off George Lazenby is a so-so 007, paired with a strong, intelligent, and restrained script by Richard Maibaum.
+One-off George Lazenby is an a’ight 007, paired with a strong, intelligent, and restrained script by Richard Maibaum.
 Diana Rigg has charm and attitude as Bond’s ultimate partner.
 And who doesn’t love Telly Savalas as a snide, sneering Blofeld?
 (Blojack?)
 Lots of cool chase scenes, and a kick-ass John Barry score.
 All the pieces are there, but George Lazenby just doesn’t have the gravity to pull it all together.
 Good chance that if Connery had stuck around, OHMSS might’ve been a series highlight.